suits-rpg/rules/lib/rules/combat.md

-# SUITS

-Suits is an RPG played with cards; ideally, 2+ decks.

-## Contests
+# Contests and Combat

 Contests are between two people each of whom have a relevant skill and power level; these are either based on skills, or raw attributes.
 Note, the average skill/power level is 5 with ranges of +/-3 being normal.

-In a contest, you draw a card for each contestant.
-If the card you draw is above your skill you lose the contest; if both people overdraw the contest, there is no outcome and you will continue to another round.
+In a contest, you draw two cards for each contestant.
+* If both cards are above your skill,  you "overdraw" and lose.
+* If either or both card is under your skill, you can use the highest as your rank.
+* If the _sum_ of the cards is under your skill, that is your rank.

 the numeric value of face cards are varying based on the "blackjack rule"; at the holder's option: